 If you really want to go through a real estate company make sure they are actually based in the city where you are buying the house from and that no agent living in the U.S will be getting anything from the sale.
 You wouldn’t believe how many companies and websites that are advertising Cuenca real estate, products and services but do not even live in Ecuador!
 Not to mention any names, but more than half of the blogs about Cuenca Ecuador are from people based in the U.S.

-There are a lot of gringos in the Ecuador real estate market right now because it’s going to be hot and everyone and their grandma wants to get in on the action.
+It’s paradoxical but it is not the Ecuadorians targeting gringos that you have to worry about too much—it’s the gringos targeting gringos!
+I hope you didn’t miss that.
+You have to be willing to walk away.
+There are a lot of folks in the Ecuador real estate market right now because it’s going to be hot and everyone and their grandma wants to get in on the action.
 It’s sad and unfortunately, it’s true.

 As most of you know we are frugal and we like to do most things ourselves without having a middleman involved and it is mostly because of this kind of thing going on…it’s how we gringos get targeted for overpriced properties.
 Understand this, if the website is based in the U.S someone within the U.S is getting something out of the sale of the property you just bought in Ecuador.
 Is that how you want to buy a home here?

 About listed property prices: You can try and get a better price when you come to visit but it will still be overpriced because the listed price is way overpriced to begin with.
 Do you see what I’m saying?
 It’s fun to look at houses online from the comfort of your own home, and it’s nice to have a big list of houses to look at, but it will be much better to come here and then get the addresses to the houses and then go look at them.
 When you see a home you like, leave a note on the door in Spanish for the owner to contact you directly.
-You will need to know some Spanish for this.

 English Speaking Real-estate vs. Spanish Speaking Real-estate

 When I look in the Ecuadorian classifieds in the newspaper for homes for sale, more than half say, “Price is negotiable”.
 Not only that, but home prices are more reasonable.
 Not all of them, but a lot of them are.
 This is because their main target is their own people—Ecuadorians targeting Ecuadorians.
 The best way to find a house bargain here is to not be in a hurry, meet locals, and go out and look at homes every single day.
 If you do this, you will know the market--then and only then should you think about an offer.
-You may have to hire an interpreter if you don’t speak Spanish.
+You may have to hire a translator if you don’t speak Spanish.

 So in a nutshell, talk to some of the friendly locals, get the house addresses and go look at them, leave a note for the owner on the door and find a bargain priced property yourself?
 It may take months and months of looking and doing research and walking around, but hey, it will be well worth your effort in the end.
 Once you have actually negotiated a price with the owner then if you need to use the real-estate company the house is listed with there will be no targeting and no agendas.